prog4biol/pfb2024/problemsets/Python_06_problemset.md

    - Print each line to the STDOUT

-6. Modifiy the script in the previous problem to write the contents to a new file called "Python_06_uc.txt"
+6. Modify the script in the previous problem to write the contents to a new file called "Python_06_uc.txt"